huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Don't be greedy or it won't work!

 In the coming months, we plan to add a fundational model for robotics.
-We expect that finetuning it will lead to stronger generalization abilities.
+We expect that finetuning it will lead to stronger generalization abilities so you won't have to be so careful about adding variations in your data collection.

 ### Visualize all episodes